Desperate to help your struggling reader? Perhaps you’re feeling the pressure to get your child reading on grade level?

 This is always the first step: Ask Questions.

 - How old is your child?

 - Is your struggling reader able to audibly hear sounds in isolation and then make them into a word?

 - Does your child have the ability to decode (sound out) words?

 - Can your child understand what he has read (reading comprehension)?

-The answers to these questions help us determine root issues behind struggles with reading.
+The answers to these questions will take you one step closer to the root issues behind your child’s struggles with reading.

-And while they may be smart, these children may still end up being struggling readers.
+And while they may be smart, these children may still end up as struggling readers.

 What are the basic reading skills?

-Understanding the basic elements of reading and language, will help moms best equip struggling readers.
+Understanding the basic elements of reading and language will help you best equip your struggling (or resistant) reader.